-Connect to Abacus.AI Using ODBC/JDBC
+Connect to Abacus.AI Using JDBC/ODBC

 Connector Setup

-Steps to connect to a JDBC Database (Azure Databricks Example)
+Steps to connect to Azure Databricks (JDBC)

 1. Here's how to configure a connection to data hosted on the Azure Databricks platform.
 The first step is to set up authentication for the database.
 For this, navigate to "User Settings" and follow instructions to generate a personal access token within the Databricks platform: